Nick-Pearson/Nick-Pearson.github.io/_posts/2016-08-01-smugglers.md

 I later found out via the Documentary series about the competition that the main reason I had progressed to the final round was due to my code quality.

 I've attached some of the feedback from the judges I received during the process.
 There was a bug in the build sent to judges which I hadn't noticed which crops up several times in the feedback.
-In the links section you will find a link to the Github clone of the repository, which has the original commits so you may be able to spot the bug fix I implemented after the fact ([Hint @fa-external-link ](https://github.com/Nick-Pearson/SmugglersParadise/commit/7937187d8f180d81c857ae844d56d6f8e4e4e591#diff-5ea3f08ef2c44a17b9b7ad729ff329f8)).
+In the links section you will find a link to the Github clone of the repository, which has the original commits so you may be able to spot the bug fix I implemented after the fact ([Hint](https://github.com/Nick-Pearson/SmugglersParadise/commit/7937187d8f180d81c857ae844d56d6f8e4e4e591#diff-5ea3f08ef2c44a17b9b7ad729ff329f8)).

 ### Judges Feedback